togiberlin/ui_ux_handbook/book/CH3_Permanent_remote_UX_Designer.md

 There are many pros and cons of working remotely,

-one of the main pros of working remotely is being able to control more of your immediate physical surrounds.
+One of the main pros of working remotely is being able to control more of your immediate physical surroundings.

 For example in the San Francisco Bay Area and Silicon Valley, the traffic going into the city can be crowded during rush hour.